19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (a) the person sells, at any premises or place and in the course of business, any mobility scooter or motorised wheelchair;

-(b) at the time the mobility scooter or motorised wheelchair is sold or offered for sale, the mobility scooter or motorised wheelchair (as the case may be) is a non-compliant mobility vehicle; and
+(b) at the time the mobility scooter or motorised wheelchair is sold or offered for sale, the mobility scooter or motorised wheelchair (as the case may be) is a non-compliant mobility vehicle or an uncertified vehicle; and

+[Act 9 of 2020 wef 03/04/2020]

 (c) at the time the mobility scooter or motorised wheelchair is sold or offered for sale, the person knows that, or is reckless as to whether or not, the buyer intends to drive the mobility scooter or motorised wheelchair (as the case may be) on a public path.

-[Act 38 of 2018 wef 01/02/2019]

 (2) In any proceedings for an offence under this section, it is not a defence for the accused to prove that warning notices were displayed in compliance with section 31 on the premises or place at which and when the sale took place.